ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 {: #f5_considerations-additional}

 * F5 BIG–IP limits the appliance throughput based on your chosen maximum bandwidth.
 Because network performance is affected by many factors, not all configurations and topologies may be able to achieve your chosen maximum bandwidth.
-* The pair of BIG-IP VE VMs suitable for high availability (HA) configuration will be deployed only into the default cluster.
+* The pair of BIG-IP VE VMs suitable for HA configuration will be deployed only into the default cluster.

   In addition, 100% of CPU and RAM for the two BIG-IP VE VMs are also reserved because these VMs are in the data plane of the network communications and it is critical that resources are still available for them.